DeepPrune: Parallel Scaling without Inter-trace Redundancy: Discussion on Answer Diversity and Majority Voting

 In reasoning tasks, answer diversity is often quantified by pass@k, which measures the proportion of samples where at least one of the top-$k$ retained answers is correct.
 Prior methods like \texttt{DeepConf} and cons@512 typically aggregate multiple traces to produce a single final answer, effectively reducing $k$ to 1 for their final output.
 Therefore, a direct pass@k comparison with these methods would be unfair, as our approach inherently produces a set of diverse reasoning paths (clusters) from which multiple candidates could be drawn, leading to a $k$ value greater than 1.

 Our approach, after clustering, theoretically retains distinct reasoning paths in different clusters.
 Each cluster's representative trace could contribute to a pass@k calculation, where $k$ would typically be greater than one (equal to the number of clusters).
 This inherent diversity in our retained traces is evident in Table \ref{tb:ablation_3}, where higher $\tau$ thresholds lead to higher pass rates under greedy clustering, indicating more diverse paths are preserved.
-To adaptively adjust the threshold, we tried setting the threshold according to the the cluster number.
-If the number of clusters exceed 16, then we increase the threshold by 0.03, until it reaches 0.9.
-Actually, this trick did not bring much changes to final accuracy and efficiency.
-So we did not conduct ablation on that.
-In conclusion, to ensure a fair comparison on a single-answer basis, our main online evaluation focuses on the final accuracy obtained after majority voting, as this is the metric that DeepConf and cons@512 also optimize for.
+To ensure a fair comparison on a single-answer basis, our main online evaluation focuses on the final accuracy obtained after majority voting, as this is the metric that DeepConf and cons@512 also optimize for.